Guides|April 3, 2026|6 min read

 How WhenWorks Fits the Academic Workflow

-WhenWorks is a free scheduling poll for professors that eliminates every one of those friction points.
+WhenWorks is a free scheduling poll for professors that eliminates the biggest friction points.
 No account required to vote.
-No ads anywhere.
 Clean interface that works on phones without pinching and zooming.
-And unlike Doodle's free tier, no nagging prompts to upgrade.
+And unlike Doodle's free tier, the path from link to response stays simple.

 Here's what it looks like across three common academic scenarios.